 KISS – Keep It Simple Security

 KISSes, created by global venture capital firm 500 Startups, is another alternative to SAFEs.
 Unlike SAFEs, KISSes have both equity and debt versions, and the latter also accrues interest with a set maturity date.
 Further, KISSes also have a ‘Most Favoured Nation’ clause.
 If the company issues another convertible note, KISS, or SAFE with more favourable terms (e.g. a lower valuation cap), then said clause allows those improved terms to apply to KISS holders as well.
 This clause is optional in SAFEs.

 As such, KISSes are considered to protect investors’ interests better than SAFEs.
 Venture capital firms may thus require that companies use KISSes for fundraising instead of SAFEs.

 Alternative Methods of Investing in Private Equity Deals

 There are other methods of investing in private equity deals beyond the common deal structures described above.
-Such methods include: secondary market investments, revenue sharing models, and funds investments.
+Such methods include: secondary market investments, revenue sharing models, and venture capital funds investments.